rabbitmq/rabbitmq-website/docs/amqp.md

 ### Address v2

 This section defines the new v2 address formats.
-Pull Request [#10873](https://github.com/rabbitmq/rabbitmq-server/pull/10873) explains why v2 was introduced.

 #### Target Address v2

 The possible v2 [target address](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-target) formats are:
 ```
-1) /exchange/:exchange/key/:routing-key
+1) /exchanges/:exchange/:routing-key
-2) /exchange/:exchange
+2) /exchanges/:exchange
-3) /queue/:queue
+3) /queues/:queue
 4) <null>
 ```

 The first three formats are [strings](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-types-v1.0-os.html#type-string).

-The 1st format `/exchange/:exchange/key/:routing-key` causes all messages on the given [link](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-transport-v1.0-os.html#section-links) to be sent to exchange `:exchange` with routing key `:routing-key`.
+The 1st format `/exchanges/:exchange/:routing-key` causes all messages on the given [link](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-transport-v1.0-os.html#section-links) to be sent to exchange `:exchange` with routing key `:routing-key`.

-The 2nd format `/exchange/:exchange` causes all messages on the given link to be sent to exchange `:exchange` with the empty routing key `""`.
+The 2nd format `/exchanges/:exchange` causes all messages on the given link to be sent to exchange `:exchange` with the empty routing key `""`.
 This is useful for exchange types that ignore the routing key, such as the [fanout](/tutorials/amqp-concepts#exchange-fanout) exchange or the [headers](/tutorials/amqp-concepts#exchange-headers) exchange.

 Setting the default exchange `""` in either of the first two formats is disallowed.
 Instead, use the 3rd format.

-The 3rd format `/queue/:queue` causes all messages on the given link to be sent to queue `:queue`.\
+The 3rd format `/queues/:queue` causes all messages on the given link to be sent to queue `:queue`.\
-If the deprecated feature `amqp_address_v1` is denied, the queue must exist.\
-If the deprecated feature `amqp_address_v1` is permitted and the queue does not exist, the queue will be auto-created.\
+The queue must exist.
 Internally, this queue target still uses the default exchange.
 Hence, the user needs write permissions to exchange `amq.default`.

 The first 3 formats require the target address to be the same for all messages on the given link.